-Sometimes we forget that we are not alone, that there are people all over the world fighting for change, educating others, rescuing animals and inspiring solutions that will make this world a kinder place…
+Sometimes we forget that there are people all over the world fighting for change, educating others, rescuing animals and inspiring solutions that will make our world a kinder place.

 Thieme’s party has come a long way.
-Today Party for the Animals has five seats in the House of Representatives, three seats in the Dutch Senate and one MEP.
+Since the 2021 general election, Party for the Animals holds six of 150 seats in the House of Representatives and it has three of 75 seats in the Senate.

 She then turned her focus to promoting veganism.
 As a result, local schools have now adopted Meatless Mondays and the number of vegan foods available in local shops and restaurants has grown.
 She gives talks, holds brunches, started a vegan meal delivery service and offers cookery courses.
 She is a powerhouse of advocacy!